LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [How to Put the Right Amount of Pressure on Your Team](https://hbr.org/2016/07/how-to-put-the-right-amount-of-pressure-on-your-team): by Liane Davey.
 Takeaway: There’s an ideal level of stress; be mindful of it and modulate.

+- [Management Is Not About Asking People to do Stuff](https://medium.learningbyshipping.com/management-is-not-about-asking-people-to-do-stuff-88f105c61838): by Steven Sinofsky.
+Takeaway: "[M]anagers should not ask people on the team to do yucky work that the manager doesn’t want to do.
+Or said another way, if there’s something yucky to be done then managers should join in.
+That’s all well and good, but is also just basic civility I think."

 ### Influence Others
 - [Uniquely HR](https://www.google.com/url?q=http://uniquelyhr.com/management-development-training/&sa=D&ust=1497272863257000&usg=AFQjCNFCpE9ZQyRzTMoqItlEdU2neBygnw): by Gary Ford.
 Takeaway: Influence is the power to affect someone/something without directly forcing them.
 It’s about establishing credibility, finding common ground, and connecting emotionally.
 A systemic approach to influencing.